pufengdu/RetroFuns/WFWG/README.md

 ## WFWG on FreeDOS

-WFWG can be run on FreeDOS 1.3.
+WFWG can run on FreeDOS 1.3.
 [This is real](FDWFWG.md), not a fake.